Case Study: Accessible Testing Center Design & Implementation — Southern Oregon University

 The initial challenge was a significant operational and legal exposure point:

-Non-Compliance: An efficacy study revealed that the university's current accommodated testing space was not in legal compliance with federal mandates, as the facility lacked the physical capacity to simultaneously serve the existing student population requiring testing accommodations.
+Non-Compliance: An efficacy study revealed that the university's current accommodated testing space was not in legal compliance with federal mandates, lacking the physical capacity to serve the full population of students requiring testing accommodations.

-Capacity Gap: The existing resources were inadequate, as the facility could not properly accommodate even 50% of the student population requiring testing accommodations if they scheduled at peak times.
+Capacity Gap: The existing resources were so inadequate that the facility could not properly accommodate even 50% of students requiring accommodations if they scheduled at peak times.

-Inefficient Process: The testing environment lacked modern controls, creating an inefficient and stressful experience for students and exposing the university to integrity risks associated with monitoring non-standard testing times.
+Inefficient Process: The testing environment lacked modern controls, creating a stressful experience for students and exposing the university to integrity risks associated with monitoring non-standard testing times.

 Approach